beaglesecurity/beagle-java-sdk/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is Licensed under the MIT License.